algorithmic-sabotage/asrg/content/docs/interventions/police_officers-faces-pof/index.md

 ### Annotated Sample Images

-Below are some random sample images annotated with their corresponding seventy-three attribute labels.
-[Matplotlib](https://matplotlib.org/) is used to plot the frequency distribution of the labels.
-Faces have been redacted for privacy reasons.
+The following section presents a series of randomly selected sample images, each of which has been annotated with the corresponding seventy-three attribute labels.
+The [Matplotlib](https://matplotlib.org/) software has been employed for the purpose of plotting the frequency distribution of the labels.
+The faces have been redacted for reasons of privacy.

 <div class="caption"><img src="plots/plt-g8ltccwb.png"
-       alt=" ">Frequency distribution of the labels on the image with the <code>"image_id": "g8ltccwb"</code> | <a href="data/g8ltccwb.csv">Download data as CSV</a></div>
+       alt=" ">The frequency distribution of the labels on the image with the <code>"image_id": "g8ltccwb"</code> is presented in the plot above. <a href="data/g8ltccwb.csv">Download data as CSV</a></div>

 <tr><td>&nbsp;</td></tr>

 <div class="caption"><img src="plots/plt-8g5e6p7g.png"
-       alt=" ">Frequency distribution of the labels on the image with the <code>"image_id": "8g5e6p7g"</code> | <a href="data/8g5e6p7g.csv">Download data as CSV</a></div>
+       alt=" ">The frequency distribution of the labels on the image with the <code>"image_id": "8g5e6p7g"</code> is presented in the plot above. <a href="data/8g5e6p7g.csv">Download data as CSV</a></div>

 <tr><td>&nbsp;</td></tr>

 <div class="caption"><img src="plots/plt-lo7zii72.png"
-       alt=" ">Frequency distribution of the labels on the image with the <code>"image_id": "lo7zii72"</code> | <a href="data/lo7zii72.csv">Download data as CSV</a></div>
+       alt=" ">The frequency distribution of the labels on the image with the <code>"image_id": "lo7zii72"</code> is presented in the plot above. <a href="data/lo7zii72.csv">Download data as CSV</a></div>

 <tr><td>&nbsp;</td></tr>

 <div class="caption"><img src="plots/plt-vnqvu49b.png"
-       alt=" ">Frequency distribution of the labels on the image with the <code>"image_id": "vnqvu49b"</code> | <a href="data/vnqvu49b.csv">Download data as CSV</a></div>
+       alt=" ">The frequency distribution of the labels on the image with the <code>"image_id": "vnqvu49b"</code> is presented in the plot above. <a href="data/vnqvu49b.csv">Download data as CSV</a></div>

 <tr><td>&nbsp;</td></tr>

 <div class="caption"><img src="plots/plt-ek1qpg59.png"
-       alt=" ">Frequency distribution of the labels on the image with the <code>"image_id": "ek1qpg59"</code> | <a href="data/ek1qpg59.csv">Download data as CSV</a></div>
+       alt=" ">The frequency distribution of the labels on the image with the <code>"image_id": "ek1qpg59"</code> is presented in the plot above. <a href="data/ek1qpg59.csv">Download data as CSV</a></div>

-<span style="color:grey"> * Please note that this part of the dataset uses a weak and questionable model that categorises faces in a completely discriminative way.
-The ground truth of the face attribute annotations is automatically estimated and not verified by a human annotator.</span>
+<span style="color:grey"> * It is important to note that this particular section of the dataset utilises a relatively weak and open to question model which categorises faces in a wholly discriminative manner.
+Furthermore, the ground truth of the face attribute annotations is automatically estimated and not verified by a human annotator.</span>

 ### Access

-The Police Officers Faces (POF) dataset, version `0.1.0`, is currently unavailable to the public.
+The _“Police Officers Faces (POF)”_ dataset, version `0.1.0`, is currently unavailable to the general public.
 It is intended to equip investigative journalists, human rights researchers, and digital activists with the means to strengthen justice and advocacy efforts.

 ### Citations